akashivskyy/talks/README.md

 ### [Programming Paradigms](programming-paradigms)

-Presented at [infoMEET Warszawa](http://novial.pl/infomeet/p/35/infomeet-warszawa) on February 21, 2015.
+Presented at [InfoMEET Warszawa](http://novial.pl/infomeet/p/35/infomeet-warszawa) on February 21, 2015.

 This talk will explain three mainstream programming paradigms – objective, imperative and declarative.
 We're also try to answer the question of which one of them is the best.